WilsJT/Self-Driving/README.md

 ## Speed

-Getting the speed simply involves another screen capture then using pytesseract to convert the image to a number.
+Getting the speed simply involves another screen capture then using an image to text library to convert the image to a number

+Pytesseract and tesserocr are two potential libraries to convert the image to a number.
+When testing, tesserocr was roughly 3x faster but pytesseract was far more consistent.

-#### Testing with tesserocr
+#### Testing different capture methods

 ## Region of Interest